Media documentation of the September 11 attacks: Photography

-Images from inside the World Trade Centers
+Images from inside the World Trade Center Buildings

 Some survivors took photos shortly after the attacks or while evacuating.
 One photo showed firefighter Mike Kehoe from Engine 28 climbing the stairs of the North Tower as employees evacuate on the other side of the stairs.
 Kehoe was reported as deceased for two days after the attacks before it was reported that he was alive, and the image has been used to showcase the bravery shown by first responders.
 Other photos were given later to family members of the deceased such as a photo from the North Tower showing security guard Alexander Ortiz Caro helping direct evacuees out of the tower, Ortiz Caro had returned to the building after leading employees to the street level and was killed in the attacks.

 Other images showed more debris and damaged caused by the attacks such as a those taken by firefighter Bertram Springstead as he was exiting the North Tower shortly after the South Tower had collapsed.
 Many of Springstead images, that had been captured on a disposable camera show the debris and smoke in the air and on the streets along with emergency responders and their vehicles.
 An electrical engineer and survivor of the 1993 bombing Ed Kotski worked on the 74th floor of the North Tower where he took photos inside the tower, looking out the towers windows and on street level showing smoke, and debris falling off the tower and on the street.